netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 the parameter builder works, what parameter types exist and how to implement custom parameter type are explained in dedicated chapter.

-Let's add a couple of custom parameters to our query type which will serve as an input for search text:
+Let's add a custom parameter to our query type which will serve as an input for search text:

 .. code-block:: php